Want to enjoy some of the best snorkeling in Hawaii? Keep scrolling for some amazing Hawaii snorkeling tips and hacks for your next Hawaii vacation!

 There are also strong currents in Hawaii’s waters, so when snorkeling in Hawaii, you really need to know how to swim well and be physically able to swim back.

-You may want to practice snorkeling in a pool in advance to get comfortable with using a mask and snorkel before entering the ocean.
+You may want to practice snorkeling in a pool in advance to get comfortable with using a mask and snorkel before entering the ocean on any of the Hawaiian islands.

 3. Wear sunscreen